 For controller software release 4.2 or later, if a location appliance (release 3.1 or later) is installed on your network, the time zone must be set on the controller to ensure proper synchronization between the two systems.
-Also, Cisco highly recommends that the time be set for networks that do not have location appliances.
-Refer to Chapter 4 of the Cisco Wireless LAN Controller Configuration Guide, Release 5.2 for instructions for setting the time and date on the controller.
+Also, we highly recommend that the time be set for networks that do not have location appliances.
+Refer to Chapter 4 of the Cisco Wireless LAN Controller Configuration Guide, Release 7.0, for instructions for setting the time and date on the controller.